Dean Parata: Early life

 Of Italian descent, Parata attended Keebra Park State High School and played his junior rugby league for the Nerang Roosters in the Gold Coast, Queensland.
 After being signed by the Wests Tigers, he moved to Sydney and attended Holy Cross College, Ryde.

 Playing career

 Parata played 25 games for the Tigers in the National Youth Competition between 2009 and 2011.
 At the time of his selection for the 2013 World Cup, Parata was playing for the Parramatta Eels' feeder team, the Wentworthville Magpies in the New South Wales Cup.
+He later joined the Blacktown Workers Sea Eagles in the same competition.

+In the 2018 season, he signed for the Barrow Raiders in the Championship where he made 30 appearances for the club.
+In October 2018, Parata signed with Toulouse Olympique for the 2019 season.
+In October 2019, Parata joined Featherstone Rovers on a two-year contract, but with the suspension of the 2020 season due to the COVID-19 pandemic he returned to Australia.
+In the 2021 season, Featherstone reached the play-off final, but lost to Toulouse and missed out on promotion.
+The final was Parata's last game for Featherstone and in October 2021 he signed for London Broncos where he was appointed as vice-captain.

+In the 2023 season, London earned promotion to the Super League with a 18–14 win over Featherstone in the Championship final.
+Parata was named (jointly with Lachlan Walmsley) as the Championship Player of the Year at the RFL annual awards.

+International

-He later joined the Blacktown Workers Sea Eagles in the same competition, and was selected to represent Italy at the 2017 World Cup qualifying tournament in 2016.
+Parata was selected to represent Italy at the 2017 World Cup qualifying tournament in 2016.
 Parata was named as a shadow player for Italy at the 2017 World Cup.

-He played for the Blacktown Workers Sea Eagles.

-He spent the 2018 season playing for the Barrow Raiders in the Betfred Championship.